Why Context Tours in Paris are Perfect for Families

 We had a difficult time choosing our favorite from all of these choices, but the boys settled on Roman Paris for Families: Looking for Lutetia.
 I think the idea of visiting art museums wasn’t high on their list (although we did manage to take them on our own).
 We also wanted something that would allow them to be outdoors.
 The Roman Paris tour was very intriguing.
 Were the Romans in Paris, and if so, where were they?
 Inquiring minds wanted to know.

-What we did on our tour
+What we did on our Context tour of Paris

 I was able to reserve our tour in advance and received instructions for meeting our docent.
 The day before our visit we connected via e-mail and exchanged phone numbers in case there were any problems.
 We met our guide Robin outside a gorgeous Parisian café on a rainy spring day.